 (Huber begins to cry.)

-These two movies are adaptations of the Patricia Cornwell novels of the same names.
+THE STORIES: These two movies are adaptations of the Patricia Cornwell novels of the same names.
 Win is the series’ detective; Nana is his psychic grandmother; Huber is the murderer in the first of the two books.

-These were both developed as possible lead-ins to a series for Lifetime.
+THE BACKSTORIES: These were both developed as possible lead-ins to a series for Lifetime.
 Unfortunately, for various reasons, neither came out as well as we hoped, though the second is a bit better than the first.
 The fantastic Diahann Carroll, with whom I worked in the Broadway production of Agnes of God, played Nana – but because I was in Hungary working on The Pillars of the Earth I didn’t get to visit the set.